nstarke/nstarke.github.io/_posts/2021-08-01-realtek-wifi-firmware-part-1.md

 ## Taking it further

 I wonder what would happen if we increased the `ramcodesize` field in the header on a host with one of these cards installed?
+The symbol `ramcodesize` doesn't occur anywhere else in the Linux Kernel, leading me to believe it's used by the firmware exclusively.

 Fortunately, at least on Ubuntu, the `/lib/firmware` files are only writable as root:

 ```
 $ ls -lah /lib/firmware/rtlwifi/rtl8188efw.bin